How Are Quantum Eigenfunctions of Hydrogen Atom Related To Its Classical Elliptic Orbits?: Comparison between quantum and classical results

 \subsection{The radial probability}

 The quantum radial probability density for hydrogen atom is given by $p_{q}(r)=|R_{nl}(r)|^2 r^2$.
-To obtain dimensionless probability densities, we redefine $p_{c}(r)$ and $p_{q}(r)$ as $p_{c}(\tilde r)=p_{c}(r)a$ and $p_q(\tilde r)=p_{q}(r) a$.
+To obtain dimensionless probability densities, we re-define $p_{c}(r)$ and $p_{q}(r)$ as $p_{c}(\tilde r)=p_{c}(r)a$ and $p_q(\tilde r)=p_{q}(r) a$.
 Figure \ref{n00} compares the quantum and classical probability densities for the case $l=0$.
-While the quantum probability oscillates with $r$, its overall trend aligns with its classical counterpart. and the agreement becomes better as the quantum number $n$ increases.
-When we plot twice the classical probability density, $2p_c({\tilde r})$ (black lines), they almost perfectly envelop the quantum oscillations (blue lines).
-This indicates that the quantum probabilities just oscillate around the classical results.
-If we were to smooth out these oscillations, the quantum and classical results would match very well.
+While the quantum probability oscillates with $r$, its overall trend aligns with its classical counterpart, and the agreement becomes better as the quantum number $n$ increases.
+When we plot twice the classical probability density, $2p_c({\tilde r})$ (dashed lines), they almost perfectly envelop the quantum oscillations (blue lines).
+This indicates that the quantum probabilities oscillate around the classical results.
+If we were to smooth out these oscillations, the quantum and classical results would match almost perfectly for large $n$.

-At $r_c=2n^2a$, the classical electron has zero velocity, leading to an infinite probability density at this point.
+At $r_c=2n^2a$, the classical electron has zero velocity, leading to divergence at this point.
 However, since the classical electron cannot move beyond $r_c$, its probability density immediately drops to zero for $r>r_c$.
 This abrupt cutoff is well-represented by the quantum curves, which exhibit a sharp decline beyond $r_c$.
 Moreover, this decline becomes steeper as $n$ increases.

 Figure \ref{nl0} presents a comparison of the radial probability densities for the case of non-zero angular momentum ($l\neq 0$).
-For a meaningful comparison, we must keep the ratio $l/n$ constant as $n$ becomes larger.
+As we discussed at the beginning of this section, for a meaningful comparison, we must keep the ratio $l/n$ constant as $n$ becomes larger.
 As evident from Figure \ref{nl0}, there is a strong similarity between the quantum and the classical results with the former oscillating around the latter.

 When the angular momentum is nonzero ($l\neq 0$), the classical orbit is elliptical and has two points where the radial velocity vanishes, leading to divergent radial probability.
-This is evident in Eq.(\ref{lneq0}), which has two singular points.
-The singular points are $r_{d1}/a=\ell^2/(1-\epsilon)$ and $r_{d2}/a=\ell^2/(1+\epsilon)$.
-As shown in Figure \ref{nl0}, although the classical diverging behavior is not apparent in the quantum probability for small $n$, it begins to emerge in the quantum probability as $n$ increases.
+This is reflected by the fact that Eq.(\ref{lneq0}) has two singular points at $r_{1}/a=2\ell^2/(1-\epsilon)$ and $r_{2}/a=\ell^2/(1+\epsilon)$.
+As shown in Figure \ref{nl0}, when $n$ is small, the classical diverging behavior at these two points, in particular, at $r_1$, is not apparent at all in the quantum probability.
+However, as $n$ increases, the quantum probability begins to develop sharp peaks around both $r_1$ and $r_2$, converging to the classical divergent behavior.